 Booking Your Consultation

-In order to book your consultation, please contact Stacy Rack at the Paley Institute at 561.844.5255 or via email at email@example.com.
-You can also call our toll-free number at 844.714.5293.
-You can also request an appointment online at Request an Appointment.
+In order to book your consultation, please contact Angelique Keller at the Paley Institute at 561.844.5255 x286, via email at firstname.lastname@example.org.
+Alternatively, you can get in touch with Angelique though WeChat ID: DrPaley.
+You can also call our toll-free number at 844.714.5293 or request an appointment online at Request an Appointment.
+Additionally, you can also call our toll-free number at 844.714.5293.

 Booking Your Surgery Date